Henry James (1843-1916)

 Britzolakis, Christina.
 "Technologies of vision in Henry James's What Maisie Knew."
-Novel: A Forum on Fiction 34, 3 (Summer 2001) [first page of article only].
+Novel: A Forum on Fiction 34, 3 (Summer 2001) [preview or purchase at jstor].

 Teahan, Sheila.
 "What Maisie Knew and the improper third person."
 Studies in American Fiction 1993 [questia sub ser, substantial preview].

 Westover, Jeff.
 "Handing Over Power in James's What Maisie Knew."
 In Style 28, 2 (Summer 1994) [questia sub ser, substantial preview].

 Wolk, Merla.
 "Narration and Nurture in What Maisie Knew."
 In The Henry James Review 4, 3 (Spring 1983) pp 196-206 [preview, muse].

 Worden, Ward S. "Henry James's What Maisie Knew: A Comparison with the Plans in the Notebooks."
 In PMLA 53, 4 (June 1953) pp 371-83 [free at jstor, click "Preview" or "Read Online"].

 The Turn of the Screw : Literary Criticism

 Flatley, Jonathan.
 "Reading into Henry James".
 Criticism 46, 1 (Winter 2004) pp 103-23 [muse, excerpt only].

 Klein, Marcus.
 "Convention and Chaos in The Turn of the Screw."
 Hudson Review 59, 4 (Winter 2007) [free at jstor, click "Preview" or "Read Online"].